ErichDylus/API3/forms/Grant Agreement.md

 b.
 [API3 will reimburse Party A for all reasonable and necessary expenses incurred by Party A directly attributable to the Services, subject to API3’s express prior written approval of such expenses.]

 4.	**Independent Contractor Relationship**.
 In providing the Services under this Agreement, the Parties expressly agree that Party A is acting as an independent contractor and not as an employee or agent of API3 Foundation or any other related entity.
 Party A and API3 acknowledge and agree that this Agreement does not create a partnership of any kind, nor any joint venture or similar relationship, and is exclusively a contract for service.
-Party A is not required to pay or make any contributions of any monetary value towards any governmental entity for tax purposes, unemployment compensation, worker’s compensation, insurance premium, pension or any other employee benefit with respect to API3 during the Term.
 Party A acknowledges and agrees that Party A is solely responsible for complying with all laws, regulations, and other governmental requirements applicable to Party A including but not limited to paying all taxes, expenses, and other amounts due from Party A of any kind related to this Agreement.
+[Party A expressly attests that their provision of Services and compensation received under this Agreement comprises approximately 30% or less of their aggregate workload and income received from all third parties at the time of execution and is reasonably likely to continue accordingly during the term]

 // applicable for where grantee will be privy to confidential information, such as information subject to a third party's NDA, or perhaps where a grantee wishes to preserve their own anonymity, etc.